vippsas/vipps-ecom-api/how-it-works/vipps-in-store-howitworks.md

 Great!
 Now you know how the Vipps in store payment process works.

-Read all the technical details in the [Vipps eCommerce API Guide](../vipps-ecom-api.md)
+Read all the technical details in the [e API Guide](../vipps-ecom-api.md)